toryalsip/LOST/README.md

 - `soundVolume`: (float) When a sound file is present it will play this sound at the specified volume
 - `sleepTime`: (float) A time delay before the user is teleported to the destination
 - `destination`: (vector) Coordinates to teleport the user to within the sim.
-- `animationOffset`: (vector) An optional item that can override the default positioning of the avatar sitting
+- `avOffset`: (vector) An optional item that can override the default positioning of the avatar sitting
-- `avatarRotation`: (vector) An optional item to specify avatar rotation if needed depending on your animation
+- `avRotation`: (vector) An optional item to specify avatar rotation if needed depending on your animation
 - `message`: (string) An optional custom message to display when teleporting.
 - `menuText`: (string) Optional text to display in menu when object is right-clicked.
 Default: Teleport